 Figure 6.
 Mitigation strategies when the trigger for initiating strong control is the current number of confirmed cases, rather than the current total number of infections. (a) Strong control is $R_c = 0.75$, trigger for strong control is when ICU reaches capacity; (b) Strong control is $R_c = 0.75$, trigger for strong control is when ICU reaches 80% capacity; (c) Strong control is $R_c = 1.5$, trigger for strong control is when ICU reaches 40% capacity.
 Weak control is ($R_c = 1.75$) and the trigger for ending strong control is at 50% of the trigger for initiating strong control in all cases.

 Acknowledgements

-The authors would like to thank Professor Mick Roberts from Massey University and Dr Lucy Telfar Barnard from the University of Otago for their useful comments on this work.
+The authors would like to thank Professor Mick Roberts from Massey University for his useful comments on this work.